 If fed starchy cereal grains (oats, corn, barley, etc.) on an empty stomach, the horse will produce even more acid (potentially leading to ulcers) and it will be leave the stomach quickly.
 When this happens, there is a risk that it will not be fully digested in the small intestine (especially if large amounts are fed), and end up in the hindgut where starch can be fermented by the bacterial population.
 This can lead to endotoxin-related laminitis.

 If hay is present in the stomach first, it creates a physical barrier for the grain to move out of the stomach as quickly.
 Starch does not get digested in the stomach so the grain is simply mixed and churned into a semi-liquid mass, which enters the small intestine where it can be digested down to glucose.
 If there is hay present, fiber mixes with the starch and the whole mass enters the small intestine.
 Fiber is not digested until it reaches the hind gut, but its presence slows down the digestion of starch, and obstructs the absorption of glucose into the bloodstream, leading to a less dramatic rise in insulin.

 One thing to note -- there is more water involved when hay is present (from increased drinking and saliva production).
 This is a good thing since digestion within the small intestine cannot take place without water.

 TeleSeminar Series on Nutrition Topics that Concern You.

 Dr. Juliet Getty lectures and answers your specific questions over the phone.
-The entire event is recorded, so enjoy it live, or listen/download the recording later.
+The entire events are recorded to listen from your computer or download to an mp3 player.
 Audio CDs are also available.

 If you have requested an appointment for a consultation, Dr. Juliet Getty will contact you within 24 hours to arrange for a convenient time.
-Consultations are fee-based ($229 for each horse or group of horses with the same situation/dietary needs).
+Consultations are fee-based ($190/hr).
 Click Here for more information on consultations.